Remote Staffing vs. Outsourcing: What’s The Difference?

 What is HRD?

 HRD (Human Resource Development) is the process of driving the skills and abilities of employees through various active training and development methods.
-The aim of HRD is to help employees to acquire skills and capabilities that would not just help them fit into distinct roles and expand their learning horizons and progress in their career paths but can also greatly contribute to the organization and be a big part of the company’s success.
+HRD aims to help employees acquire skills and capabilities that would not just help them fit into distinct roles and expand their learning horizons and progress in their career paths, but can also greatly contribute to the organization and be a big part of the company’s success.
 HRD ensures that the workforce has employees with the right skills working in the right roles.

 What are the direct benefits of HRD in an organization?

-When individuals are trained to have the right skills and knowledge, their confidence of performing better automatically increases, leading better engagement at work.
+- When individuals are trained to have the right skills and knowledge, their confidence in performing better automatically increases, leading to better engagement at work.

 - Higher costs can be involved as a lot of resources must be spent on training candidates to help them acquire the right skills.